Talk: Nasu Kinoko X Urobuchi Gen

 Uro: Yes, I know how you feel.

-Nasu: Until that point, it may sound naive, but I really believed in the power of the story.
-(Laughs)
+Nasu: Until that point, it may sound naive, but I really believed in the power of the story. (laughs)

 Q: So are you saying that in order to make a really good game, you need no scenario writer?